ajself/CleanStart/README.md

 * Use `guard` to return early in some places.
 * Use extensions to organize code into logical sections.
 * Provide templates for apps that manage views in code.
+* Provide default access levels for classes, methods, and properties.

 ## What's "Clean"?